1/19 AEW DYNAMITE RESULTS: Keller’s detailed report and analysis on Moxley's return, Cody's promo, Sting & Darby vs. Acclaimed, Punk vs. Spears, Cole teams with Spears - Pro Wrestling Torch

 (5) SERENA DEEB vs. SKYE BLUE

 Ross touted Deeb as the match began.
 Deeb applied a guillotine over the top rope.
 Then she landed a swinging neckbreaker.
 Ross called it “old school.”
 Fans chanted “Deeb!
 Deeb!
 Deeb!”
 Schiavone pointed out she grew up just outside of D.C.
-She rammed her knee into the mat and then applied her Serenity Lock for the tapout win.
+Deeb rammed Skye knee into the mat and then applied her Serenity Lock for the tapout win.
 Ross said she’s on a roll.

 WINNER: Deeb in 3:00.